-Her passion includes, advocating for women to eliminate barriers to employment, equity in pay/compensations, health care, education, housing, and other systemic issues impacting access to an overall quality of life.
-In the past, she worked for the Denver Housing Authority as a Youth/Adult Program Coordinator; Clayton Educare as a Center Based Coordinator and Lead Child Family Educator; OpenWorld Learning as a Multi-Site Director; and more recently, she works for the Agency for Human Rights and Community Partnerships (City and County of Denver) as the Director of the Denver Office on Women & Families.
+Kim Desmond is a Denver native who attended Manual High School.
+She has a decade of experience in the education/family engagement field delivering services to parents/children in various capacities, which include management of program operations, case management and strategic planning/implementation.
+More recently, she has worked with the Denver Women’s Commission to create policy recommendations and outline relevant initiatives to enhance the quality of life for women in Denver.
+Kim’s passions include advocating for women to eliminate barriers to employment, equity in pay/compensations, health care, education, housing and other systemic issues impacting access to an overall quality of life.
+Currently, she is the Director of the Denver Office on Women & Families.
 She also serves as the Staff Liaison to the Denver Women’s Commission and Denver African American Commission.
 Her hobbies include spending time with family, reading, and playing basketball.

 The Women's Foundation of Colorado

-Louise V. Myrland, B.S., M.P.A., has dedicated her career to advancing social justice through education.
+Louise V. Myrland has dedicated her career to advancing social justice through education.
 She joined The Women’s Foundation of Colorado in 2014 as Vice President of Community Initiatives and Investments, drawing on her programmatic and evaluation experience to lead the organization’s work in research, public policy, and strategic community investments.
-Louise earned her Masters of Public Administration (MPA) from the University of Colorado Denver and her Bachelor of Science in chemistry from The Ohio State University.
 More than 12 years ago, she began improving educational opportunities for low-income and traditionally under-served students by managing two science education outreach programs through The Ohio State University.
 Most recently as Director of College Success and Scholarship for the Denver Scholarship Foundation, Louise applied her scientific background to develop, implement, evaluate, and refine data-driven college access, affordability, and success programs that empowered 4,000 Denver Public Schools graduates to pursue higher education in Colorado.
 Louise lives in Denver with her husband Steve and daughter Elise.